drupadocs/testing/docs/types.md

 All these types are heavily based generic PHP libraries: [PHPUnit](https://phpunit.de/), [MinkPHP](http://mink.behat.org/en/latest/) and [Guzzle](http://docs.guzzlephp.org/en/stable/).
 Basic knowledge on those would help a lot.

+>Note: There are still some legacy simpletest module based tests are available in core (most of them based on [WebTestBase](https://github.com/drupal/drupal/blob/8.5.x/core/modules/simpletest/src/WebTestBase.php)).
+Do not use them as the plan is to [migrate to PHPUnit](https://www.drupal.org/node/2735005).

 ## Types

 ## 1. Unit